ujaya/hello-world/README.md

 # hello-world
-Derpository of knowledge and wisdom
+Derpository of knowledge and wisdom.
 Wherein git is learnt of.